harness/developer-hub/docs/continuous-delivery/monitor-deployments/using-cd-custom-dashboards.md

 helpdocs_is_published: true
 ---

-This topic describes the various Explores available for monitoring CD deployments, and also the data available in each explore.
-The below image shows the list of explores available for visualizing CD data.
+An Explore is a starting point for a query that is designed to explore a particular subject area.
+This topic describes the various explores available for monitoring CD deployments, and the data the provide.
+The following image shows the list of explores available for visualizing CD data.

 <docimage path={require('./static/using-cd-custom-dashboards-1.png')} width="60%" height="60%" title="Click to view full size image" />